fbgallet/roam-extension-speech-to-roam/README.md

 - ask any question (by speaking or writing, focusing on a block or selecting one or more blocks as prompt), rephrasing, completion, translation...
 The more precise your instructions are (especially with examples and context), the more accurate and satisfying the responses will be.
 - assistant response is inserted as child of prompt block (by default, the answer is splitted in as many blocks as it contains paragraphs.
 There is an option to always limit the response to a block.).
 The assistant name is inserted before its response and include by default the AI model name.
 The template can be changed in the settings.
 - 🆕 in v.4: subtle buttons appear to the right of the first block of the assistant's response.
-They allow to stop the streamed response (for GPT models only), to generate again the response (possibly with a different AI model by selecting it from the context menu accessed by right-clicking) and to copy the response to clipboard.
+They allow to stop the streamed response, to generate again the response (possibly with a different AI model by selecting it from the context menu accessed by right-clicking) and to copy the response to clipboard.
 These are temporary buttons that disappear when changing the page or if the block is collapsed.

 - you can easily **provide context** to your prompt, to process the information contained in this context (e.g. to summarize it or have a conversation with your own notes 🚀) or to provide resources to the AI for the required text generation: